bachman-dev/eslint-config/src/rules/naming-conventions.md

 ### Variables That Are Unused And Are Booleans

 - **Leading Underscore:** \*️⃣ Required (single)
-- **Requires Indicative Prefix:** are, can, could, did, does, had, has, have, is, may, might, shall, should, was, were
+- **Requires Indicative Prefix:** are, can, could, did, does, had, has, have, is, may, might, shall, should, was, were, will
 - **Format:** camelCase
 - **Trailing Underscore:** ❌ Forbidden

 ### Variables That Are Booleans

 - **Leading Underscore:** ❌ Forbidden
-- **Requires Indicative Prefix:** are, can, could, did, does, had, has, have, is, may, might, shall, should, was, were
+- **Requires Indicative Prefix:** are, can, could, did, does, had, has, have, is, may, might, shall, should, was, were, will
 - **Format:** camelCase
 - **Trailing Underscore:** ❌ Forbidden